Amazon Memorial Day sales have finally arrived with discounts on Apple, Samsung and Revlon

 When is Memorial Day 2022?

-Memorial Day 2022 will be observed throughout the country on Monday, May 30.
+Memorial Day is today, May 30.
 The federal holiday is historically recognized on the last Monday of May and honors fallen U.S. military personnel.

 When do Amazon Memorial Day deals start?

 Amazon's Memorial Day 2022 deals are here!
-With the holiday fast approaching, we expect to see even deeper discounts across all categories through MDW weekend.
+You can shop deep discounts across all categories right now, including fashion, smart tech, home goods, kitchen essentials and more.

 When does Amazon's Memorial Day sale end?

-While an official end date has yet to be released, we expect Amazon's Memorial Day 2022 sales to end on Monday, May 30.
+While an official end date has yet to be released, we expect Amazon's Memorial Day 2022 sales to wrap up tonight, May 30.
 It's likely that the retailer will extend select markdowns, however we recommend shopping early as stock shortages could lead to popular items selling out quickly.

 What are the best deals from the Amazon Memorial Day 2022 sale?